LuckyGStar/ShopifyDevelopmentStandards/README.md

 1. Run `git config --global push.default simple` in your terminal once.
 You don't need to do it every time you contribute, just once.

-2. Make sure you have latest `develop` locally:
+2. Make sure you have latest `staging` locally:
 ```
-git checkout develop
+git checkout staging
 git pull
 ```

 3. Create a new branch based on it:
 ```
-git checkout -b feature/my_feature_branch
+git checkout -b ticket_id
 ```

 4. Commit and open a Pull Request

 5. After code review is done and you update your branch, make sure that your Pull Requests is still mergeable.
-If there is a Github conflict with `develop`, and your branch is not merge-able anymore, pull the latest `develop` locally, then merge in your branch:
+If there is a Github conflict with `staging`, and your branch is not merge-able anymore, pull the latest `develop` locally, then merge in your branch:
 ```
 git checkout develop
 git pull